Noto Peninsula, Japan: What to pack, what to wear, and when to go [2023]

 Luggage scale to avoid fees

-A plug adapter that supports outlet types A and B. Make sure to choose the right type.
-A lot of adapters currently being sold are just plug changers and expect your devices to adjust the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most countries.
+A plug adapter that supports outlet types A and B. It's important that you find the right type.
+A lot of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could burn up.
+This one is sufficent for most places.

 Airplane phone mount